 Shay Café is located at Le Vele Plaza, adjacent to the Saltmills.
 The restaurant specializes in coffees and teas that may be either hot or iced, and basic breakfast and lunch dishes.
 Onsite is both outdoor seating in the tranquil courtyard at the plaza, and indoor with air conditioning.

-Graceway Gourmet supermarket in Grace Bay features a prepared foods, bakery, and coffee section, which serves coffee, teas, and baked goods that include donuts, muffins, pastries, cookies, Danishes, croissants, and eclairs.
+Graceway Gourmet supermarket in Grace Bay features a prepared-foods, bakery, and coffee section, which serves coffee, teas, and baked goods that include donuts, muffins, pastries, cookies, Danishes, croissants, and eclairs.
 Graceway Gourmet also can create custom smoothies, with a great range of fruits and vegetables to work from.

-Providenciales doesn’t have any international branded coffee shops.
+Providenciales doesn’t have any internationally branded coffee shops.
 On Grand Turk, the Grand Turk Cruise Center has a Starbucks, yet there are no other Starbucks, Dunkin’ Donuts, Krispy Kreme, or Costa coffee shops anywhere else in the Turks and Caicos.

 The Turks and Caicos has a local coffee roaster, TCI Coffee Roasters, which is based on the island of Providenciales.
 Specializing in gourmet blends, their products are offered in many shops and boutiques on Providenciales.
 Choose from a wide array of light, medium, dark, and decaffeinated blends.
 TCI Coffee Roasters only uses organic and sustainably sourced beans, which have the green ‘Rain Forest and Bird Friendly’ certification.